WISCONSIN FROM A TO Z

 Wisconsin has several PORTS.
 The port at Manitowoc shipped lumber and fish in its early days.
 Today the port ships grain and malt.
 The Twin Ports of Duluth, Minnesota and Superior, Wisconsin are located at the western part of Lake Superior and considered the largest freshwater ports in the world.
 The Port of Green Bay is located on the western most point of Lake Michigan and offers a direct route for shipments linking Midwest and international markets.

-Wisconsin is home to many species of REPTILES including frogs and salamanders, and amphibians including snakes, and lizards, and nearly a dozen turtles, There are endangered amphibians and reptiles.
-There are 2 venomous snakes, the Eastern Massasauga, which is endangered, and the Timber Rattlesnake.
+Wisconsin is home to many species of REPTILES and amphibians including frogs, salamanders, snakes, lizards, and nearly a dozen turtles, There are endangered amphibians and reptiles.
+There are 2 venomous snakes, the Eastern Massasauga and the Timber Rattlesnake.
 The state has many rare reptiles.
 All native herptiles are considered protected, but have different levels of protection.
 There are several Reptile Shows in the state.

 Wisconsin has 33,000 miles of RIVERS and streams.
 The Wisconsin River is a tributary of the Mississippi River.
 The Wolf River and the St. Croix River are National Scenic Rivers.
 The Wisconsin Valley Improvement Company operates 21 reservoirs.
 American Rivers is an organization that protects and restores river systems in the country.